TANGIBLE INTERACTION DESIGN—

 - Active prolonged engagement

 - Being my first project-based class at Northwestern, this was when I really fell in love with working on hands-on projects that allowed me to tinker with new technology!
-This was also my first entry-point into design thinking, and I rally began to appreciate how essential and interesting design can be.
+This was also my first entry-point into design thinking, and I began to appreciate how integral design is.